-As a constituent, your elected officials pay attention to your opinions.
+As a constituent, you have the right to expect your elected officials to pay attention to your opinions.
 Action alerts are a simple yet effective way to have your voice heard.
-Complete the action alerts here to tell your elected officials why these issues matter to you, and encourage your colleagues and friends to join you.
+Complete the action alerts here to tell your elected officials why these issues matter to you and encourage your colleagues and friends to join you.

 Expand / Collapse All